danilogialloreto/macos_script/README.md

 # macos_script

-This is a simple repository wher I upload testing script for OSX
+This is a simple repository where I upload testing script for OSX

+Profiles made with PPPC Utility or ProfileConfigurator